Copperband Butterfly

 Foods They Commonly Accept

-- Live blackworms or white worms (excellent for getting new specimens to eat)
+• Live blackworms or white worms (excellent for getting new specimens to eat)

-- Fresh or frozen clams on the half shell
+• Fresh or frozen clams on the half shell

-- Frozen mysis shrimp and enriched brine shrimp
+• Frozen mysis shrimp and enriched brine shrimp

-- Finely chopped seafood mix (shrimp, squid, clam, mussel)
+• Finely chopped seafood mix (shrimp, squid, clam, mussel)

 Tip: Start with enticing live foods, then gradually mix in frozen options.
 Target-feed near the rockwork where the fish feels secure.

 Some Copperbands are famous for eating pest aiptasia anemones, but this should be seen as a bonus, not a guaranteed solution.
 Never buy one only for pest control.
-If you’re battling nuisance anemones or algae, consider pairing this fish with a solid cleanup crew and the strategies in our reef pest control guide.
+If you’re battling nuisance anemones or algae, consider pairing this fish with a solid cleanup crew and the strategies in our reef pest management guide.

 Tankmates, Acclimation & Long-Term Care